-

 45 and the Mid-Life Brisk Walk

-I recently turned 45 years old.
-Officially, “mid-life territory,” as I was reminded ever so gently.
-Although hearing this non-disputable truth gave a bit of a sting to my ego, my soul had known for years that mid-life was upon me. Ā We, adults, are not too different from children.
-I don’t know how often I have to remind my boys to clean up their trash from the basement or put their clothes away in their rooms.
-Or my personal favorite, “the dishwasher is dirty; why don’t you throw your bowl in there while you’re at itā¦thank you very much.”
-We all know the saying, if I’ve told you…
+I recently turned 45, officially entering “mid-life territory,” as I was gently reminded.
+Although hearing this non-disputable truth gave my ego a bit of a sting, my soul had known for years that mid-life was upon me.
+We, adults, are not too different from children.
+I don’t know how often I must remind my boys to clean up their trash from the basement or put their clothes in their rooms.
+Or my favorite, “The dishwasher is dirty; why don’t you throw your bowl in there while you’re at it…thank you very much.”
+We all know the saying if I’ve told you once, I’ve told you a thousand times.
+We…

 -